 MediaLit: Engaging Faith and Media in a Digital Age

-CODEC will be holding its sixth MediaLit training course from 8th to 12th June 2015 exploring Christian ministry and the media
+CODEC will be holding its seventh MediaLit training course from 13th to 17th June 2016 exploring Christian ministry, communications and the media, with a special emphasis on digital culture.

 Previous MediaLit courses, held annually since 2010 (see 'Related Links'), have been greatly valued by the participants – ministerial students/ordinands, ministers, media professionals, diocesan and district communications officers.

-MediaLit is open to anyone interested in engaging with the media - mass media, broadcast media, social media, community media, with a core group of ordinands at Cranmer Hall partaking in the course.
-You do not need to know how to 'do technology' to partake in the course - simply be willing to partake in discussions and activities.
+MediaLit is open to anyone interested in engaging with the media - mass media, broadcast media, social media, community media, with a core group of ordinands at Cranmer Hall participating the course.
+You do not need to know how to 'do technology' to join the course - simply be willing to engage in the discussions and activities.

 Book: CODEC ADMINISTRATOR